eloreaux/Easy-JSON-to-CSV/README.txt

 # This is a series of functions for forcing a
-JavaScript Object Notation structure (fully enumerated name as per Tom Burke's preferences) into a pandas dataframe object.
+JavaScript Object Notation data structure into a pandas dataframe object.

 The JSON object that this was written for was collected via an API and
     resembles the following structure: